Brunel University London Bursary Terms and Conditions 2020/21

 1. Award details

-The Brunel University London Bursary (BULB) is a cash award available to full-time Home fee paying students beginning undergraduate courses at Brunel University London and the London Brunel International College in September and aims to support students from low income households who are either from a Local Borough school/college or from a Low Participation Neighbourhood.
+The Brunel University London Bursary (BULB) is a cash award available to full-time Home fee paying students beginning Undergraduate courses at Brunel University London or the London Brunel International College in September and aims to support students from low income households who are either mature or from an area of deprivation, as identified by the index of multiple deprivation.

 £1,000 in Foundation Year